Garvit1809/DeepDiveHacks/README.md

 ## Accomplishments that we're proud of 🏆

-We were able to complete the idea behind the lot's off challenges, and create a hack to solve the problem the researchers and people faces when they wants to know about fishes and other marine lifes but not able to find proper resources or a proper platform to explore on it.
+We were able to complete our project successfully behind the lot's off challenges, and create a hack to solve the problem that researchers and people faces when they wants to know about fishes and other marine lifes but not able to find proper resources or a proper platform to explore on it.

 ## What we learnt 📚